 Both child support and alimony are vital tools for the custodial parent and/or the lower earning parent to get by and after divorce.
-We represent clients on both sides of these disputes, which gives us an ability to see both sides of every case.
-Whether you are the paying or the receiving parent or spouse, we will fight for your best interests to give you the best possible chance heading into the next chapter of your life.
+We represent clients on both sides of these disputes, which gives us the ability to see both sides of every case.
+Whether you are the paying or the receiving parent or spouse, we will fight for your best interests to give you the best possible chance of heading into the next chapter of your life.

-Contact an Experienced Orlando Divorce Attorney
+Contact Experienced Orlando Divorce Attorneys at Sperling Ducker PLLC

 Struggling with child custody or a divorce?
 Not sure how to plan for you or a loved one’s elder care?
-If you are seeking legal representation contact Sperling Ducker PLC, Attorneys and Counselors at Law.
-Call us at 407-645-3297 or send us a send us a message.
-Visit our Winter Park and Orlando office.
-Sperling Ducker serves Altamonte Springs, Longwood, Maitland, Orlando, Oviedo, Winter Garden, Winter Park and Winter Springs and surrounding areas.
+If you are seeking legal representation contact Aubrey Law, Attorneys and Counselors at Law.
+Our attorneys handle every legal representation from family law to elder law.
+Call us at (407) 647-7887 or send us a send us a message.
+Visit Aubrey Law’s Office.
+Aubrey Law serves Altamonte Springs, Longwood, Maitland, Orlando, Oviedo, Winter Garden, Winter Park and Winter Springs and surrounding areas.